ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 ## {{ page.sections['sdk'] }}

-### Get Catalogues
+### Get Catalogs

 {% assign caption="GetCatalogues" %}
 {% assign icon=site.images['function-get'] %}
-{% assign description="Fetches one or more catalogues identified by their uuids or all catalogues if no uuid is passed." %}
+{% assign description="Fetches one or more catalogs identified by their uuids or all catalogs if no uuid is set." %}
 {% capture parameterTable %}

  Name          | Type                    | Description
 ---------------|-------------------------|--------------------------------------------------
-catalogueUuids | ```Guid[]```            | Parameter is optional and may include the uuids of the catalogues to be fetched.
-If no uuid is given, all catalogues will be fetched. returnEntries  | ```bool```              | Parameter is optional and indicates whether the catalogue entries shall be returned. token          | ```CancellationToken``` | Parameter is optional and allows to cancel the asyncronous call.
+catalogueUuids | ```Guid[]```            | Parameter is optional and may include the uuids of the catalogs to be fetched.
+If no uuid is given, all catalogs will be fetched. returnEntries  | ```bool```              | Parameter is optional and indicates whether the catalog entries shall be returned. token          | ```CancellationToken``` | Parameter is optional and allows to cancel the asyncronous call.
 {% endcapture %}

-{% assign exampleCaption="Get the catalogue with uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}
+{% assign exampleCaption="Get the catalog with uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad" %}
 {% capture example %}
 {% highlight csharp %}
 var client = new DataServiceRestClient( "http://piwebserver:8080" );